Frida Khalo: Little People, Big Dreams

 In the Little People, Big Dreams series, discover the lives of outstanding people from designers and artists to scientists.
 All of them went on to achieve incredible things, yet all of them began life as a little child with a dream.
 The book follows artist Frida Khalo, who became the most feminist artist from Mexico.
 This inspiring and kid’s biography comes with beautiful illustrations.

-Spend £60 or more for free UK delivery
+Spend £60 or more for free UK delivery (some exclusions apply)

 - Hardcover: 32 pages

 - Age Range: 5 – 8 years

 - Publisher: Frances Lincoln Children’s Books (2 Mar.
 2017)